google/IdleWakeups/README.md

 ## Command line flags

     -o, --outputFileName            (Default: profile.pb.gz) Output file name for gzipped pprof profile.

     --listProcesses                 (Default: false) Whether all process names (unique) shall be printed out instead of running an analysis.

     -p, --processFilter             (Default: chrome.exe) Filter for process names (comma-separated) to be included in the analysis.
 All processes will be analyzed if set to *.

     --timeStart                     Start of time range to analyze in seconds

     --timeEnd                       End of time range to analyze in seconds

+    --includeProcessIds             (Default: false) Whether process ids are included in the exported profile.

+    --includeProcessAndThreadIds    (Default: false) Whether process and thread ids are included in the exported profile.

+    --splitChromeProcesses          (Default: true) Whether chrome.exe processes are split by type (parsed from command line).

     -s, --printSummary              (Default: false) Whether a summary shall be printed after the analysis is completed.

     --loadSymbols                   (Default: true) Whether symbols should be loaded.

     -t, --tabbed                    (Default: false) Print results as a tab-separated grid.

     -v, --verboseOutput             (Default: false) Set output to verbose messages.

     --help                          Display this help screen.

     --version                       Display version information.

     etlFileName (pos.
 0)            Required.
 ETL trace file name.

 ## Disclaimer: